primatejs/primate/docs/modules/esbuild.md

 # esbuild

-The [esbuild bundler module][repository] bundles your application's resources into a single JavaScript and CSS file.

-As this module uses the `bundle` hook, bundling will only occur if you run Primate using `npx primate serve`.
+This module bundles your application's resources into a single JavaScript and CSS file.
+As it module uses the `bundle` hook, bundling will only occur if you run Primate using `npx primate serve`.

 ## Install